Disorder-robust phase crystal in high-temperature superconductors stabilized by strong correlations

 To start characterizing these new properties, we investigate in Fig.~\ref{fig:cleanPC}(c,d) the behavior of the relative change of the magnitude of the $d$-wave pairing amplitude, $\delta\left|\Delta_{d}\right|$, and its phase, $\theta$, along $x_{\perp}$, i.e.~perpendicular to the pair breaking edge.
 As seen, the length scale $\lambda_{\perp}$, at which the phase $\theta$ decays to its zero bulk value, is the same as the healing length of $\left|\Delta_{d}\right|$, with and without strong correlations.
-But notably, $\lambda_{\perp}$ is much shorter when we appropriately include strong correlations.
-Further, we find that $\left|\Delta_{d}\right|$ is closely following the relative increase $\delta \rho$ of the charge density always present at the edge within GIMT.
-This is important because it means that $\lambda_{\perp}$ is not related to the bulk superconducting coherence length when strong correlations are present.
-This is in agreement with the healing length of the pairing amplitude around single impurities in the cuprates, which instead depends on the proximity to the Mott insulating normal state \cite{Tang15}.
-In contrast, $\lambda_{\perp}$ in BdG \cite{Wennerdal20} (and also quasiclassical results \cite{Holmvall20}) is always related to the superconducting coherence length and has no relation to the charge density fluctuations, as also seen in Fig.~\ref{fig:cleanPC}(d).
+But notably, $\lambda_{\perp}$ is much shorter when we appropriately include the strong correlations.
+The reason for this dramatically shorter $\lambda_{\perp}$ is two-fold: First, strong correlations renormalize the hopping amplitudes $t_{ij}$ and the super-exchange interaction $J$ through Gutzwiller factors in the bulk.
+Hence the bulk superconducting coherence length is reduced, which automatically leads to a decreasing healing length of $\left|\Delta_{d}\right|$.
+We however note that these factors are not significantly different between the bulk and the edge.
+Secondly, strong electronic repulsion suppresses the charge fluctuations formed at the edge due an increased proximity to the Mott insulating normal state, as previously also established for local impurities \cite{Tang15}.
+This suppression of the charge fluctuation is mimicked by the local Hartree shift (see Methods), which is notably different on the edge compared to the bulk.
+As a result, the charge density heals to its bulk value over a short distance and also the healing length of $\left|\Delta_{d}\right|$ is closely tied to the healing length of the charge density in a strongly correlated state \cite{Tang15,Chakraborty14}.
+In fact, even near the edge we find that $\left|\Delta_{d}\right|$ is closely following the relative increase $\delta \rho$ of the charge density, as seen in Fig.~\ref{fig:cleanPC}(c).
+To summarize, both a short bulk superconducting coherence length and a short charge density healing length result into a short healing length of $\left|\Delta_{d}\right|$ into the bulk, and consequently a short $\lambda_{\perp}$.
+In contrast, $\lambda_{\perp}$ in BdG \cite{Wennerdal20} (and also quasiclassical results \cite{Holmvall20}) is only related to the bulk superconducting coherence length, with no relation to the charge density fluctuations, as also clearly seen in Fig.~\ref{fig:cleanPC}(d).
 The strikingly short $\lambda_{\perp}$ with strong correlations has important consequences for the phase crystal as its modulations along the edge is set by an intricate energy balance: A spatially varying $\theta$ in the bulk costs kinetic energy, whereas such variations in $\theta$ along the edge instead lower the free energy through a Doppler shift of the zero-energy states \cite{Holmvall18,Holmvall20}.
 Hence, the very short $\lambda_{\perp}$ in GIMT automatically gives a very short modulation wavelength of the phase crystal along the edge, as is evident in Fig.~\ref{fig:cleanPC}(a).